milosz275/uav-collision-avoidance/README.md

 ### Structures

 Application is built based on two main object types, simulation and aircraft.
-Simulation is created up to initial settings, allowing for concurrent realtime variant and linear prerendering.
+Simulation is created up to initial settings, allowing for concurrent realtime variant and linear pre-rendering.
 Aircraft consists of two elements, physical representation of the UAV and Flight Control Computer, which is controlled by the physics thread.
 Research among the UAV systems was possible thanks to second paper[^5].

 ### App arguments